 Jul 2, 1505 - Martin Luther.
 Luther had been visiting his parents.
 On his way back to the University of Erfurt, where he was about to embark on the study of law, a sudden and severe thunderstorm struck.
 The storm was so vicious that Luther became afraid.
 When a bolt of lightning struck a tree so close to Luther that it knocked him to the ground, Luther uttered the vow, “Save me, St. Anne, and I will become a monk.

 The Great Reformation was a preparation for the 1844 movement.
 It opened the door for the Bible to be preached as well as printed.
 It was a call to holiness and a turning away from the worldliness that prevailed Christendom.
+It was a time for our Lord to bring back the truths that had been so darkened throughout the previous thousand years: Salvation through grace as apposed to Penance, Prayers directly to the Father as apposed to a priest/confessional, and Baptism by immersion as compared to infant sprinkling.
+Talk about a Trumpet blast!
 It was a time of preparation for the 1st and 2nd angels message…”The hour of judgment has come” The heavenly Day of Atonement proclaimed on earth.

 Reformation Diagram (PDF)